 In principle, under the merger control regime, a filing can be made by either of the parties to the transaction, or jointly.
 In case of filing by one of the parties, the filing party should notify the other party of the filing.
-It is advisable to file the transaction at least 45 calendar days before closing.
+It is advisable to file the transaction at least 45 calendar days before closing, as noted above.

-As for the filing process for privatisation tenders, Communiqué No. 2013/2 provides that it is mandatory to file a pre-notification with the Competition Authority before the public announcement of tender specifications to receive the opinion of the Competition Board which will include a competitive assessment.
+As for the filing process for privatisation tenders or transactions, Communiqué No. 2013/2 provides that it is mandatory to file a pre-notification with the Competition Authority before the public announcement of tender specifications to receive the opinion of the Competition Board which will include a competitive assessment.
 In the case of a public bid, the merger control filing can be performed when the documentation adequately proves the irreversible intention to finalise the contemplated transaction.
 Filing can also be performed when the documentation at hand adequately proves the irreversible intent to finalise the contemplated transaction.

 The notification form is similar to the Form CO of the European Commission.
 One hard copy and an electronic copy of the merger notification form shall be submitted to the Competition Board.
 In parallel with the notion that only transactions with a relevant nexus to the Turkish jurisdiction will be notified, there is an increase in information requested, including data with respect to supply and demand structure, imports, potential competition, expected efficiencies, and so on.
-Some additional documents, such as the executed or current copies and sworn Turkish translations of some of the transaction documents, annual reports including balance sheets of the parties and, if available, market research reports for the relevant market, are also required.
+Some additional documents, such as the executed or current copies and sworn Turkish translations of the documents that bring about the transaction, annual reports including balance sheets of the parties and, if available, market research reports for the relevant market, are also required.

-There is also a short-form notification (without a fast-track procedure) if a transition from joint control to sole control is at stake or the parties' aggregate market share is less than 20% in horizontally affected markets and the parties' individual market shares are less than 25% in vertically affected markets.
+There is also a short-form notification (without a fast-track procedure) if a transition from joint control to sole control is at stake or the parties' aggregate market share is less than 20 per cent in horizontally affected markets and the parties' individual market shares are less than 25 per cent in vertically affected markets.

-In the event that the parties to a notifiable transaction violate the suspension requirement (ie, close a notifiable transaction without having obtained the approval of the Competition Board or do not notify the notifiable transaction at all), the acquirer party (for formation of a full-function joint venture, all of the parent companies are deemed as the acquirer party separately) would receive a turnoverbased monetary fine at a rate of 0.1% over its annual Turkish turnover generated in the financial year preceding the date of the fining decision.
+In the event that the parties to a notifiable transaction violate the suspension requirement (ie, close a notifiable transaction without having obtained the approval of the Competition Board or do not notify the notifiable transaction at all), the acquirer party (for formation of a full-function joint venture, all of the parent companies are deemed as the acquirer party separately) would receive a turnover-based monetary fine at a rate of 0.1 per cent over its annual Turkish turnover generated in the financial year preceding the date of the fining decision.
 In mergers, both merging parties would be fined.
-In any event, the minimum amount of this administrative monetary fine is set at 18,377 lira for 2017 and is revised annually.
+In any event, the minimum amount of this administrative monetary fine is set at 21,036 lira for 2018 and is revised annually.

 This fine does not depend on whether the Competition Authority will ultimately clear the transaction.
-This is a fixed ratio (0.1%).
+This is a fixed ratio (0.1 per cent).
 The Competition Board does not have the power to increase or decrease such fine.
 Therefore, the acquirer would automatically incur the administrative monetary fine once the violation of the suspension requirement is detected.